Henderson's Relish: Factory

 After starting in Sheffield over one hundred years ago, until 2013 the relish was in uninterrupted production within half a mile of the original site on Broad Lane from which the first bottle was filled.
 The Henderson's factory was located opposite what was once the Jessop Hospital for Women, now the Music Department of the University of Sheffield.
 The building is adjacent to the University of Sheffield Supertram stop, on Leavygreave Road.
 In September 2008, the sign that had adorned the side of the historic Henderson's Relish building was stolen, and shortly afterwards was placed for sale on a local Sheffield blog.

 In 2013, the manufacturer moved to Sheffield Parkway Business Park.

-Sheffield University plans to preserve and redevelop the original building as part of its campus.
+The University of Sheffield spent £1.8 million to restore the building for use as a public space.
+In 2024, the University began to sell the original roof tiles from the building to raise money to support students seeking sanctuary in Sheffield, including those displaced by the Russian invasion of Ukraine.